aquagrrl/csharp-test-prefixbox/test.md

 You have a long string that has some meaning on a real language.
 For example a whole novel in a single string.
 Write a function that counts the occurence of each word inside the string and writes them to the output in the following format: `word: number of occurences`
 You might assume that the input is not null and not empty.
 The order of the words on the ouput does not matter.
-The solution might be case insensitive, you don't have to differentiate bwetween capital and non-capital letters.
+The solution might be case insensitive, you don't have to differentiate between capital and non-capital letters.
 The punctuation marks and line endings are not part of the words!

 Example: